gagin/gar_tool/README.md

 - Include default values in the `--help` output
 - Support direct CSV input
 - The `format` field is now shown to the model, but in the db booleans are still created as TEXT
+- Use structured outputs for supported models instead of manually prompting models for JSON output https://openrouter.ai/docs/features/structured-outputs
+- Process Ctrl-C with a reasonable completion message and summary